TwinkmrMask/Structs/README.md

 # Structs
-Here i will descriptung the structs of data
+Here i will descripting the structs of data